-- 1. maintain the Victorian GSL payments scheme arrangement - 2. adopt the national GSL payments scheme arrangement - 3. modify the Victorian GSL payments scheme arrangement.
+- 1. maintain the Victorian GSL payments scheme arrangement - adopt the national GSL payments scheme arrangement - 3. modify the Victorian GSL payments scheme arrangement.

-The Commission has considered the advantages and disadvantages of each of these options, having regard to its objectives, including the new objective to 'promote protections for customers'.
+The Commission has considered the advantages and disadvantages of each of these options.

 4.1 ARE THE MEASURES INCLUDED IN THE GSL PAYMENTS SCHEME APPROPRIATE?